 Partake in activities that keep the mind active.
 This can be simple, like having a daily conversation with your friend or caregiver, crossword puzzles, reading, journaling, and watching a movie.
 Want to do more?
 Try to memorize a new list or a phrase every day!
 All these activities, which can help you to better recall people, places, and things, keep your mind moving and benefit your cognitive health both short and long term.

-Exercise.
 You have heard it over and over: a healthy body, a healthy brain.
-If you have a habit of being sedentary, don’t be.
-Move your body.
-Make it a point each day to take a short walk.
-This can be down the hallway or outside to enjoy some fresh air.
+If regular exercise is outside your habits, start with a short walk every day!
+This can be down the hallway or outside in the fresh air.
+If you have friends nearby, meet up with them to walk.
+Then you can walk and chat, two ways to improve your memory.
 Keeping your body active will keep your brain active too.

 Studies have shown that memory can be improved in older adults.
 However, someone diagnosed with Alzheimer’s will be affected no matter how hard one tries to improve their memory.
 This can be frustrating for you and loved ones.
 It’s important to not let this overwhelm you, so take it one step at a time!
 Remember to celebrate the small wins and the good times as often as you can.
 For more help and information, visit our website.